ef1f/HttpsToHttpProxy/README.md

       - <you service>
 ```

-The folder with certificates must contain two files cert.crt and cert.key
+The folder with certificates must contain two files .crt and .key